brerickner/fuzzfeeds/README.md

 ## Hardware Requirements
 A IoT device known as a microcontroller(eg. raspberryPi or Arduino Feather Huzzah) that has WiFi capabilities in addition to a breakout GPS chip for collectiong coordinates.

+Make sure device is turned on.

+## Software Requirements
+1. RaspberryPi locally ---> Python <i>connection</i> script.
+2. Registered ThinkSpeak account for API access.

 ## Usage
-Make sure device is turned on and running connection.py script that has your personal API keys coded in where specified to do so.

-## Contributing
-stay tuned for further contributions.
+*  Assign preferences in ThinkSpeak allowing POST request to be made to Twitter on your behalf.
+*  Customize what data is collected and the responses made to the specified data collected.
+*  A shall we say, "smart-pet", sort of take.
+So smart, they're posting to Twitter!

 ## License